Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/lisa recollections ideas.md

 sounds were bad.
 People outside couldn't use loud tools in our yard, at the end we had seeding grass out in the back yard because we didn't get it mowed for a couple years.

+Lisa not wanting me to have close friends with women

+Mary Claire’s house.
+Terrified about Lisa’s prognosis long before Lisa retired

+Explain the cooking situation

+Watching psych and getting craving for donuts, I got her some, then tacos, got her some

+Also loved to eat peanut butter on a spoon

+Fucking loved butter Vegemite

+Baked dinner

+Christmas cookies Lisa give away